-Outcomes what went well what didn't go so well Cheltenham has a clean and well-maintained environment. company which will deliver savings and has developed a service contract which sets the outcomes to be delivered by the company and has identified a shared client officer resource with Cotswold DC to ensure that the contract is monitored.
+Outcomes what went well what didn't go so well Cheltenham has a clean and well-maintained environment.
+The council agreed to establish a joint local authority company which will deliver savings and has developed a service contract which sets the outcomes to be delivered by the company and has identified a shared client officer resource with Cotswold DC to ensure that the contract is monitored.
 Ubico was launched on 1 st April 2012.
-The amount of waste reused, recycled or composted hit 50% for the first-time at the end of quarter 1 and then fell back to 44% at the end of the year with the overall recycling rate for the year forecast to be on The amount of waste sent to landfill was 3% above the 54% target.
+The amount of waste reused, recycled or composted hit 50% for the first-time at the end of quarter 1 and then fell back to 44% at the end of the year with the overall recycling rate for the year forecast to be on target at 46%.
+Last year, the figure was only 34.4% A review of the garden waste scheme led to the introduction of a pay-as-you-go bag service which was launched in February to a limited number of streets which are difficult to access or have limited space for waste storage.
+There has been a steady take up of this facility.
+The first renewals for the garden waste scheme started in Q4 and there has been a steady take up of renewals with an additional 480 new applications.
+The amount of waste sent to landfill was 3% above the 54% target.
 This is largely because the household residual waste tonnages have gone up over the 12 months since April 2011.
 Although when the new scheme was introduced, there was a drastic decrease in the amount of household waste being sent to landfill, however it is disappointing that the trend in the amount of residual waste collected over the rest of 2011/12 was upwards.
 A contributing factor is that, at the moment, the council is not enforcing the 'no side-waste' policy.
 Residents are able to present as much residual waste as they desire and it is removed.
-Cheltenham's natural and built environment is enhanced and protected. concluded and a sagainst which the asked to measure work included wo industry stakehold ment commissioning review service specification for 2012-13 built environment division will be experformance.
-The commissioning rking with business and development ders to promote the value of heritage to the economic vitality of the town.
+Cheltenham's natural and built environment is enhanced and protected.
+The built environment commissioning review concluded and a service specification for 2012-13 against which the built environment division will be asked to measure performance.
+The commissioning work included working with business and development industry stakeholders to promote the value of heritage and conservation to the economic vitality of the town.
+The parks team have been working with a wide range of communities including Sandford Park rockery, Italian Gardens planting, Pilgrove Way in Springbank and various playgrounds.
 The milestone to develop traffic modelling to support the regeneration of the town centre was not able to be achieved.
 A bid was made to the national sustainable travel pot but this was not accepted; the bid was resubmitted by GCC on 24 Feb and we are awaiting the outcome which is expected in late-May / early June.
 The junction efficiency experiment has been postponed for the foreseeable future due to safety issues.
-OSC 28 May 2012 2011-12 Performance DE